-1 in 6 Trucks Pulled From the Road for Brake Violations During CVSA Brake Safety Day
+12% of Trucks Pulled From the Road for Brake Violations During CVSA Brake Safety Week

-The Commercial Vehicle Safety Alliance (CVSA) recently released data from its unannounced brake safety enforcement event, Brake Safety Day.
-As usual, the results should concern all drivers who share the road with large trucks and buses.
+The Commercial Vehicle Safety Alliance (CVSA) recently released data from its announced brake safety enforcement event, Brake Safety Week.
+As usual, the 2020 results should concern all drivers who share the road with large trucks and buses.

-On May 15, 2019, CVSA enforcement personnel inspected more than 10,000 commercial trucks and buses to identify underperforming and non-functional brake systems as well as violations involving antilock braking systems (ABSs).
-Over 16% of the trucks and buses inspected were placed out of service (OOS) with critical violations during the event.
+On August 23 through 29, CVSA enforcement personnel inspected more than 40,000 commercial trucks and buses to identify underperforming and non-functional brake systems as well as violations involving antilock braking systems (ABSs).
+12% of the trucks and buses inspected were placed out of service (OOS) with critical violations during the event.

-The CVSA’s official results from May’s Brake Safety Day, as published on the organization’s website, break down as follows:
+The CVSA’s official results from August Brake Safety Week, as published on the organization’s website, break down as follows:

 Not included in the CVSA’s report this year is the number of vehicles placed out of service because inspectors found other safety violations not related to brakes.
 In previous years, when CVSA did report these figures, brake violations only accounted for slightly more than half of the total number of vehicles placed out of service due to critical safety issues, and many OOS vehicles had more than one safety violation.